 - Use these scores to determine next steps for district leaders to support the development of schools as PLCs

 Using the PLCA-DS requires permission from PLC Associates.
-The following steps guide users in selecting the PLCA-DS version, obtaining permission, and accessing the PLCA-DS.
+The following steps guide users in selecting the PLCA-DS version (hard copy or online), obtaining permission, and accessing the PLCA-DS.

 - Select the appropriate PLCA-DS version.
-PLC Associates has developed two versions of the PLCA-DS: an online version and a paper and pencil version.
+PLC Associates has developed three versions of the PLCA-DS: an online version, an alternate online version using a different platform, and a paper and pencil version.

 Online administration provides data analyses of the PLC five dimensions related to whole school, teams, departments, and individuals related to PLC practices.
 The online version offers a host server for online administration, data analyses, customized demographics, and open-ended questions.
 Data are automatically graphed, and a mean and standard deviation are calculated for each dimension for the group, individual, or subgroup report being viewed.